 Darcie started volunteering at REINS in September of 2008 and became an instructor in September of 2010.

 "By joining REINS I was able to combine my two loves, horses and being outdoors.
 I am so excited that REINS is able to serve so many students and that we are able to continue to grow and benefit the community.
 I am grateful to be spending time with the wonderful students, staff and horses here at REINS."

-Jodie began volunteering at REINS in October of 2013.
-She joined the staff as a PATH Certified Instructor January 2014.
+Jodi began volunteering at REINS in October of 2013.
+She joined the staff as a PATH Registered Instructor January 2014.

 Nikki began volunteering in the 90’s, then returned to volunteer again in 2013.
 Nikki became an PATH Instructor in 2014.

 What I love most about my job is the wonderful new friends it has brought to my life....
 Students, Staff, Volunteers and of course our wonderful horses.
-Thank you to the donors and community for the continued support of our program."
+Thank you to the donors and community for the continue to support of our program."

 Grace began to volunteer in 2014.
 Grace joined our staff in June 2015.

 "From my first day as a volunteer at REINS, I fell in love with the genuine care and loving atmosphere created by the staff and their interaction with each other, the students and their families.
 Now, as a staff member, I feel so honored to work with our horses and our special students, developing a relationship between the rider and their horse, that provides healing therapy designed to meet their unique needs.

 I am excited about the new barn facility and the expansion of our horse herd and opportunities to apply new therapy techniques I am continually learning.